 Monitors and Sensor Pads

-Sensors work well for the bed, chair, or toilet.
-The pads electronically detect the absence of pressure, which in turn sends an electronic signal to the monitor setting off an alarm.
-Used on a bed, the pressure pads can be under or on top of the mattress.
-They are very thin, so they do not disturb sleeping and are plugged into the monitor via a telephone type line.
+Sensors can be used on beds, chairs and toilet seats.
+The pads electronically detect the absence of pressure, which in turn sends a signal to the monitor, setting off an alarm.
+On a bed, pressure pads can be under or on top of the mattress.
+They are very thin, so they do not disturb sleep, and they are plugged into the monitor via a telephone-type line.
 Chair and toilet sensors work in the same way.

-There are also pad/monitors that detect and sound an alarm if a person steps on the pad (detects pressure).
-This type of pad can be used beside the bed, in a hallway or in front of a chair while the person is seated.
+There are also products that detect when a person steps on the pad and sound an alarm.
+This type of sensor can be used beside the bed, in a hallway or in front of a chair to monitor when a person gets up or leaves a room unassisted.

-Fall mats are used in areas where a person could be injured from a fall on a hard floor such as the side of a bed, by a toilet or in front of a chair.
-They are cushioned floor mats of various sizes 1-inch or 2-inches thick with beveled edges.
-They cushion the fall and prevent injuries.
+Fall mats are used in areas where a person could be injured from a fall on a hard floor.
+They are cushioned floor mats of various sizes (1 or 2 inches thick) with beveled edges that can be used along the side of the bed, by a toilet or in front of a chair.
+They help to cushion falls and prevent injuries.

 These devices provide extra stability and assistance during transfers.
 They are typically installed in areas where a senior may need something to hold on to for added balance.
 Bathrooms are a common location for grab bars, since they can help seniors sit down and get up from the toilet and enter and exit the bathtub or shower safely.